All Products

 How is the billable time of a pay-as-you-go instance calculated?
 For example, if I created a pay-as-you-go ECS instance at 01:30:00 and released it at 02:00:00, was the instance billed for a 30-minute or 1-hour period?

 Pay-as-you-go instances are billed in 1-second increments.
 Payments are made every hour on the hour.
 The billable time of pay-as-you-go instances is automatically calculated.
-For example, if you created a pay-as-you-go instance at 01:30:00 and released it at 02:00:00, the hour from 01:00:00 to 02:00:00 is a billing cycle.
-The billable time is 1,800 seconds, which is calculated based on the following formula: (30 minutes) × 60 = 1800 seconds.
+For example, if you created a pay-as-you-go instance at 01:30:00 and released it at 02:00:00, the billing cycle is from 01:00:00 to 02:00:00.
+The billable time of 1,800 seconds is calculated by using the following formula: 30 minutes × 60 = 1,800 seconds.

 After a pay-as-you-go instance is stopped manually or automatically due to an overdue payment, am I still charged for the instance?

-Instance stop due to an overdue payment: When your account has overdue payments, your pay-as-you-go instances automatically stop and billing for the instances stops.
+• Instance stop due to an overdue payment: When your account has overdue payments, your pay-as-you-go instances automatically stop and billing for the instances also stops.
 Instances do not always remain in the Stopped state after they are stopped due to overdue payments.
 For more information, see Pay-as-you-go.

 • Classic network: Pay-as-you-go instances in the classic network are billed regardless of whether they are in the Stopped state.